RobertoMachorro/fleet-foundation/README.md

   repo: git@github.com:RobertoMachorro/fleet-foundation.git
   branch: main
   clientSecretName: gh-ssh-key
+  pollingInterval: 60s
   paths:
-  - infrastructure
+  - infrastructure/longhorn
   - ... paths ...
 ```

 **Note:** Replace fleet-foundation and RobertoMachorro/fleet-foundation above with your own name and repository path.
+Also replace the clientSecretName to the one you created in step 2.

 6. Check resources:
 ```